Categories

 And here’s a cat picture!

-Trivia answer: Ireland.
+Trivia answer: Cambridge University.

 Remember that whatever you are doing or watching or reading this week, I am sending you love and hugs.
 Please be safe, and be mindful of others.
 It takes no effort to be kind.
 I’ll see you again on Thursday. xoxo, Liberty